Provisions and Sufficiency of Coverage

 Business owners purchase insurance to protect their interests and financial well-being when threatened by liability and losses.
 By entering into a relationship as an insured, they also expect to be treated fairly and in accordance to their policies by their insurance provider, and can suffer significant setbacks and strains when carriers dispute, delay, or underpay their valid claims.
 Fortunately, policy holders have rights and options.

-As our Houston insurance law attorneys at Hendershot, Cannon & Hisey, P.C. know all too well, insurance carriers do not always treat their policy holders as they should, especially when those policy holders are business owners and commercial entities with high stakes claims that can threaten their own financial interests.
+As our Houston insurance law attorneys at Hendershot, Cowart & Hisey, P.C. know all too well, insurance carriers do not always treat their policy holders as they should, especially when those policy holders are business owners and commercial entities with high stakes claims that can threaten their own financial interests.
 When insurance carriers fail to act in accordance to the terms of their policies, the duties they owe their insured, and the law, policy holders have the right to take action.

 Insurance Disputes: Protecting the Rights of the Insured